jersson/microservices-templates/00-node/00-template/README.md

 ```console
 npm start
 ```
-If everithing is okay, you'll see this message:
+If everything is okay, you'll see this message:
 ```console
 Server started on port 3000
 ````